-Western aims to provide each qualified Category I student offered admission into a program with sufficient financial resources to accept the offer.
-The School of Graduate and Postdoctoral Studies awards student support based on the initial nomination of the student's graduate program.
-Application by the student is not required.
+Western aims to provide each qualified research-based student offered admission into a program with sufficient financial resources to accept the offer.

 The School of Graduate and Postdoctoral Studies distinguishes between research-based programs and professionally-oriented programs to determine eligibility for student support.

 Eligible students in the Doctor of Musical Arts in Performance program (DMA), all